Criss Angel Finds Love…For The First Time?

 “Her claim that she was my ‘secret’ wife is preposterous and inaccurate,” Criss said at the time.
 “Our marriage was well known to my friends and all of my fans worldwide.”

 Angel also had a messy breakup with former fiancée Sandra Gonzalez, whom he proposed to on a beach in 2011.
 After their split, Gonzales later sued Criss for the value of her $300,000 engagement ring, which supposedly disappeared when they broke up.
-According to TMZ, Criss later slammed his ex-fiancee on Twitter, writing that he spent “over $500K on Sandra’s “boob and nose job,” as well as a new BMW, her dad’s bail, her mom’s mortgage, vacations and more.
+According to TMZ, Criss later slammed his ex-fiancée on Twitter, writing that he spent “over $500K” on Sandra’s “boob and nose job,” as well as a new BMW, her dad’s bail, her mom’s mortgage, vacations and more.

 “Now U want More? #GoldDigger,” Criss wrote.